-- Errors and 'wrong blood' episodes (UK data from Serious Hazards of Transfusion (SHOT)) suggests an error incidence of 11.4/100,000 components transfused).
+- Errors and 'wrong blood' episodes - UK data from Serious Hazards of Transfusion (SHOT) suggests an error incidence of 283 per million components transfused in 2014.

 - Infections (bacterial, viral, possibly prion).

-Growing awareness of avoidable risk, and improved reporting systems have led to a culture of better safety procedures as well as steps to minimise the use of transfusion.
-However, the 2009 SHOT report includes analysis of 13 transfusion-related deaths (1 death considered directly attributable to transfusion and 12 deaths where transfusion was considered contributory) and, whilst transfusion-related mortality has continued to fall, avoidable, serious morbidity due to transfusion, such as that incurred by ABO incompatibility, remains persistent and may even be on the increase.
+Growing awareness of avoidable risk, and improved reporting systems, have led to a culture of better safety procedures as well as steps to minimise the use of transfusion.
+However, transfusion errors continue to occur and some serious adverse reactions continue to be unreported.

 Causes of acute complications of transfusion

-Early complications of transfusion are rare, occurring in less than 1 in 1,000 transfusions, but tend to be more severe.
+Early complications of transfusion are rare, occurring in less than 1 in 1,000 transfusions; however, they tend to be more severe.

 Acute haemolytic transfusion reaction